FDSN/StationXML/README.md

 Proposed additions to the schema should be created to a branch of *master* and a pull request should be opened.
-Once the addition has been approved by the FDSN it will eventually merged with the master branch and included in the next release.
+Once the addition has been approved by the FDSN it will be merged with the master branch and included in the next release.

 For discussion of a potential change without creating a branch an issue should be created.
+If the issue is likely to result in changes to the schema it is recommended that the individual or organization proposing the change to do so in a branch for review.

+Changes and issues should only be grouped together when logically related in order to streamline review and acceptance.